hrishita-das/hrishita-das/README.md

 ## 👩‍💻 About Me

--  **M.Tech CSE @ IIT Jodhpur**, exploring the intersection of AI, research and real-world applications
+-  Exploring the intersection of **AI, research and real-world applications**
 -  Passionate about **Machine Learning, Deep Learning and Generative AI**
 -  Research interests in **Medical Imaging, Computer Vision and Generative Models**
 -  Exploring **Transformers, RAG, representation learning and multimodal AI**